-A completed Proof of Service-Request for Disclosure (Judicial Council form JV-569), Notice of Request for Disclosure of Juvenile Case File (Judicial Council form JV-571), and Disclosure of Juvenile Court Records - Protective Order (SDSC form JUV-263) must be filed with the court.
-If the petitioner does not know the identity or address of any of the parties, the person should check the appropriate boxes in item 2 on the Proof of Service - Request for Disclosure (Judicial Council form JV-569), and the clerk will complete the service.
+A completed Proof of Service-Petition for Access to Juvenile Case File (Judicial Council form JV-569), Notice of Petition for Access to Juvenile Case File (Judicial Council form JV-571), and Protective Order on Petition for Access to Juvenile Case File (SDSC form JUV-263) must be filed with the court.
+If the petitioner does not know the identity or address of any of the parties, the person should check the appropriate boxes in item 2 on the Proof of Service-Petition for Access to Juvenile Case File (Judicial Council form JV-569), and the clerk will complete the service.

 If the records are sought for use in a legal action which is not a juvenile court proceeding, the petitioner must also give notice by personal service or first-class mail to all parties in that action.
-The petitioner must attach to the JV-570 a copy of the complaint or petition from the separate action.
+The petitioner must attach to the JV-570 a copy of the complaint or petition from the separate action or, if a criminal action, a copy of the criminal complaint.